What are Letters of Recommendation or “Recs”?

 Is there somewhere I can find a sample of a recommendation letter?

 No. This is a private correspondence between sisters and information letter formats are specific to each sorority.
 Every sorority handles references differently, and the use of the recommendations on individual campuses varies even within the same sorority.
 The alumnae you request letters from should contact their sorority headquarters for the most up to date guidelines.
 It is the responsibility of the alumna to obtain her sorority form, complete it and submit it according to her group’s requirements.

 I’ve looked everywhere for sources for letters of recommendation and still can’t find one.
 Can the Atlanta Alumnae Panhellenic Association help me?

-The Atlanta Alumnae Panhellenic Association has volunteers from 20 of the 26 NPC sororities who are willing to be contacted to help with an introductory letter of information.
-In order for us to forward your request to the appropriate recruitment contact of the sorority of your choice, please complete and submit the form below.
-If you have additional questions, please contact the Atlanta Alumnae Panhellenic Association Vice President and Recruitment Chair, Deirdre Hall
+Yes, the Atlanta Alumnae Panhellenic Association has volunteers from 21 of the 26 NPC sororities who are willing to be contacted to help with an introductory letter of information.
+Those requests will begin to be compiled on May 30, 2017.
+In order for us to forward your request to the appropriate recruitment contact of the sorority of your choice, please do not complete and submit the form below until after May 30th.
+If you have additional questions, please contact the Atlanta Alumnae Panhellenic Association Vice President and Recruitment Chair, Rebecca King.